bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FiberColor_1HeG7B2WPEjBPpFB1rwWJ_/Documentation.md

-Indicate the color of the single fiber
+Indicates the color of the single fiber.